 - Saturday 23rd November 2019 11.00 – 3.00

 Registration in advance is not required.
 Sessions will take place at Institute in the Park, Alder Hey’s research, education and innovation centre, opposite the Alder Hey Emergency Department entrance.
 Please meet at main reception at the Institute building.

 Please be advised, that in order to become an Alder Hey volunteer, you're required to attend a recruitment session and stay for the full session (11am-3pm).
 Those who are still interested will be invited back to take part in group interviews.

 Alder Hey volunteers operate in a variety of different roles and you will have an opportunity to tell us the role you would most like to do.
 All volunteers are required to go through a six-week induction period, during which your time will be spent in our hospital atrium meeting and greeting families, helping them find their way to appointments and supervising children’s play areas.
 When you have completed your six-week induction, you will have a 1-1 with your supervisor to discuss your development.

-After your induction, the type of roles our volunteers play include:
+After your six-week induction, the type of roles our volunteers play include:

 - Assisting on wards during meal times

 - Accompanying patients onto the ward play decks

 - Baby cuddlers - Ward Support

 - Innovation Volunteer - supporting the Alder Play app